Limited Offer: Early Black Friday Deal

 Let’s take, for instance, a day when it is incredibly windy.

 Make this adjustment for the day, don’t worry about your total distances and averages; make the game easier on yourself and accept these quick adjustments.
+The golf course is different every single day and you should play it that way.

 Never Swing Unless You Have a Specific Target